Richard P. Rubinstein: Association with Stephen King

 Rubinstein's first known professional collaboration with Stephen King was the 1982 anthology film Creepshow, which Rubinstein co-produced and which had a screenplay written by King, based on a combination of some of King's published short stories as well as new plots.
 In 1987, via Laurel Entertainment, Rubinstein executive-produced its sequel, Creepshow 2, this time based on King's stories but written by Romero.
 In the 1980s, two anthology horror series that Rubinstein executive-produced, Tales from the Darkside and Monsters, included episodes based on short stories by King.
 The 1990 anthology horror film Tales from the Darkside: The Movie also included a chapter based on a short story by King.
 Rubinstein co-produced the 1991 miniseries Golden Years, which was written by King, based on an original concept.

 Rubinstein also produced a string of film and television adaptations of other written works by Stephen King, including the 1989 film Pet Sematary, the 1994 miniseries The Stand, the 1995 miniseries The Langoliers, the 1996 film Thinner and the 1997 film The Night Flier.
 These were often co-produced with Mitchell Galin.

-Dune series
+Dune

 Rubinstein held the film and television rights to the Dune series of books by Frank Herbert since 1996.
 With Mitchell Galin, Rubinstein produced the 2000 miniseries Frank Herbert's Dune and its 2003 follow-up, Frank Herbert's Children of Dune.
 In 2008, Rubinstein attempted to produce a film adaptation of Dune with Paramount Pictures, but Paramount dropped the effort in 2011.
 Legendary Pictures and Warner Bros.
 Pictures later acquired the rights from Rubinstein for a new two-film adaption of Dune to be directed by Denis Villeneuve with the first part to be released in December 2020; Rubinstein served as executive producer for the films.